10 best hiking trails around Vancouver in the Summer and the Fall

 Difficulty Level: Hard

-This trail is in Manning Park.
-It’s rated as number 1 in all of my hiking trails not only because of the endless mountain views at the top (which it offers), but also due to the stunning seasonal display of golden larches.
-The window for the larches to turn golden/yellow spans only 2 to 3 weeks, typically in late September and early October.
-Being surrounded by these golden larches is truly a beautiful sight.
+This trail is in Manning Park and is my top-rated hike—not only for its endless mountain views at the summit but also for the stunning seasonal display of golden larches.
+The window for the larches to turn golden/yellow lasts only 2 to 3 weeks, typically in late September and early October.
+Being surrounded by these golden larches is truly a breathtaking sight.

 The above are the best 10 hiking trails around Vancouver.
-I have more hiking trails in the following page: George’s Hiking.
+I have more hiking trails on the following page: George’s Hiking.

 Categories on this website: